 About Us

-South facing and high on a plateau between Dovedale and the Manifold valley, Stanshope Hall is in the heart of the Peak District National Park in central England, on a small road between the villages of Ilam and Alstonefield.
-It is seven miles to the nearest town, Ashbourne.
+South facing and set high on a plateau between Dovedale and the Manifold Valley, Stanshope Hall is a peaceful Bed and Breakfast in the heart of the Peak District National Park.

 The History of Stanshope Hall